natejms/ampersand/README.md

 # Ampersand

 The really, *really* minimalistic static site generator.

-Ampersand is a minimal static site generator designed to help you manage multiple translations of a website without needing to do so dynamically.
-On its own, Ampersand is a command line utility that allows you to separate the text content of your website from the markup and store it in a JSON file where you can rebuild your page via Mustache templates.
+Manage translations statically, without any pesky JavaScript for rendering dynamic chunks of localized text.

+## Features
+ * Separate key phrases (or everything, for that matter) into "modals" and localized content files.
+ * Create includes such as site-wide headers and footers to reduce repetition.
+ * Avoid copy and pasting the same content several times with global translations.
+ * Keep things simple with Mustache templates.
+ * Extend Ampersand with plugins written in Python.

+## The problem
 Traditionally, managing translations of a website statically would look something like this: